Discrimination Law Firm Call for Assistance from Our Attorneys in Orange County, San Bernardino, & Riverside County

 Common Examples of Discrimination in the Workplace

 Discrimination takes many forms.
-In general, discrimination is any differential treatment based solely or partially on certain traits or conditions unrelated to job performance.
-Anything like ancestry, physical disability, mental disability, medical condition, marital status, or sex can be grounds for workplace discrimination.
-However, all employees deserve equitable treatment while part of an organization and a dignified exit in the event of firing.
+In general, the term “discrimination” refers to any differential treatment that is based either solely or partially on certain traits or conditions that are unrelated to your actual job performance.
+This can include anything like ancestry, physical disability, mental disability, medical condition, marital status, or sex.
+At the end of the day, state and federal law dictates that all employees deserve equitable treatment while part of an organization and a dignified exit in the event of their firing.

 California employment law prohibits most kinds of workplace inequities, including: